jgremmen/zbdd/README.md

 ## Introduction to the ZBDD Java Library

 ### Introduction
-Zero-Suppressed Binary Decision Diagrams (ZBDDs), introduced by Shin Ichi Minato, are a compact data structure for representing and manipulating large collections of sets or combinations from a universe of variables.
+[Zero-Suppressed Binary Decision Diagrams (ZBDDs)][1], introduced by Shin Ichi Minato, are a compact data structure for representing and manipulating large collections of sets or combinations from a universe of variables.
 Each ZBDD is a directed acyclic graph where nodes correspond to variables, and edges indicate the absence (0-edge) or presence (1-edge) of a variable in a combination, with zero-suppression rules eliminating redundant nodes to optimize for sparse datasets.